digitname/python-domain-tools/README.md

 # Domain Extractor

-A web application for extracting, validating, and categorizing domain names from various input formats.
+A web application and command-line tool for extracting, validating, and categorizing domain names from various input formats.

 ## Features